 As a blogger, finding the right words can make all the difference.

-And today, with more than 152 million blogs on the Internet, that difference can determine your success.
+And today, with 2.7 million blog posts published every day, that difference can determine your success.

 While every blog post won’t be a home run, you will get better with each word you write.